Jon Batiste tops Grammy Awards, winning 5 trophies - NewsBreak

 “I just put my head down and I work on the craft every day.
 I love music,” he said.

-The R&B supergroup Silk Sonic took home four awards, including record of the year.
+The R&B supergroup Silk Sonic took home awards in all four categories it was nominated in, including record of the year.
 Olivia Rodrigo collected three trophies, including the coveted best new artist honor.

 Bruno Mars and Anderson .Paak were exuberant as they accepted the honor toward the end of the ceremony.
 The win puts Mars in historic company again: He becomes the only artist along with Paul Simon to take home the award three times.